-The aggregate net fees to our Adviser, including both the management and incentive fees, increased for the three months ended March 31, 2017, as compared to the prior-year period.
-For the three months ended March 31, 2017, the gross management fee increased by approximately \$7,000, primarily due to additional common equity raised since January 1, 2016.
-Since January 1, 2016, through March 31, 2017, we have raised approximately \$19.9 million of net proceeds from follow-on common stock offerings (including approximately \$355,000 from our at-the-market program (the "ATM Program")), increasing the base (the book value of our common stockholders' equity) on which the management fee is calculated.
-In addition, our Adviser earned an incentive fee of approximately \$350,000 during the three months ended March 31, 2017, due to our pre-incentive fee funds from operations exceeding the required hurdle rate of our total stockholders' equity, as stipulated in our Advisory Agreement.
-The increase in our pre-incentive fee funds from operations was primarily due to an increase in rental revenues earned on properties acquired during and subsequent to the three months ended March 31, 2016, outpacing that of operating expenses other than depreciation and amortization expense.
-No incentive fee was earned during the prior-year period.
+The aggregate net fees to our Adviser, including both the management and incentive fees, increased for both thethree and six months ended June 30, 2017, as compared to the respective prior-year periods.
+For the three and six months ended June 30, 2017, the gross management fee increased by approximately\$145,000 and \$151,000, respectively, as compared to the respective prior-year periods, primarily due to additional common equity raised since January 1, 2016.
+Since January 1, 2016, through June 30, 2017, we have raised approximately \$19.9 million of net proceeds through follow-on common stock offerings and our ATM Program, increasing the base on which the management fee is calculated, which, until March 31, 2017, was the book value of our common stockholders' equity.
+In addition, pursuant to the Amended Advisory Agreement, which became effective beginning with the three months ended June 30, 2017, the base on which the management fee is calculated was adjusted to include, among other items, the balance of non-controlling interests in our operating partnership, which further increased the management fee recorded for the three months ended June 30, 2017.
+Our Adviser also earned incentive fees during each of the three and six months ended June 30, 2017, and during the three months ended June 30, 2016, due to our pre-incentive fee funds from operations exceeding the required hurdle rate of the equity base applicable to each period (which was total stockholders' equity through March 31, 2017, as stipulated in our Advisory Agreement; and, beginning with the three months ended June 30, 2017, was total equity, as stipulated in our Amended Advisory Agreement).
+The incentive fee earned by our Adviser for the three months ended June 30, 2017, decreased by approximately \$83,000 from that of the prior-year period due to the aforementioned changes in the Amended Advisory Agreement, which resulted in a higher management fee for the three months ended June 30, 2017, thus decreasing the pre-incentive fee funds from operations for the period.
+The incentive fee earned by our Adviser for the six months ended June 30, 2017, increased by approximately \$268,000 over that of the prior-year period due to an increase in rental revenues earned on properties acquired during and subsequent to the six months ended June 30, 2016, outpacing that of operating expenses other than depreciation and amortization expense.
+See "Our Adviser and Administrator-Amended Advisory Agreement" above for further discussion on changes to the compensation terms stipulated in the Amended Advisory Agreement.

-The administration fee paid to our Administrator increased for thethree months ended March 31, 2017, as compared to the prior-year period, primarily due to higher overall costs incurred by our Administrator and us using a higher share of our Administrator's resources in relation to those used by other funds serviced by our Administrator during the three months ended March 31, 2017.
+The administration fee paid to our Administrator increased for both thethree and six months ended June 30, 2017, as compared to the respective prior-year periods, primarily due to higher overall costs incurred by our Administrator and us using a higher share of our Administrator's resources in relation to those used by other funds serviced by our Administrator during each of the three and six months ended June 30, 2017.